Lecture notes on ridge regression: Moments

-In words, the variance of the ML estimator is larger than that of the ridge estimator (in the sense that their difference is non-negative definite).
-The variance inequality (\ref{form.VarInequalityMLandRidge}) can be interpreted in terms of the uncertainty of the estimate.
+The variance inequality of Proposition \ref{prop:VarInequalityMLandRidge} can be interpreted in terms of the stochastic behaviour of both involved estimates.
 This is illustrated by the next example.

-\begin{example} \textit{Variance comparison} \\ Consider the design matrix:
+\begin{example} \textit{(Variance comparison)} \\ Consider the design matrix:

-The variances of the ML and ridge (with $\lambda=1$) estimates of the regression coefficients then are:
+he variances of the maximum likelihood and ridge (with $\lambda=1$) estimates of the regression coefficients then are:

-These variance can be used to construct confidence intervals of the estimates.
-The 50\%, 75\% and 95\% confidence intervals for the ML and ridge estimates are plotted in Figure \ref{fig.varOLSandRidge}.
-In line with inequality (\ref{form.VarInequalityMLandRidge}) the confidence intervals of the ridge estimate are smaller than that of the ML estimate. \end{example}
+These variances can be used to construct levels sets of the distribution of the estimates.
+The level sets that contain 50\%, 75\% and 95\% of the distribution of the maximum likelihood and ridge regression estimates are plotted in Figure \ref{fig.varOLSandRidge}.
+In line with inequality of Proposition \ref{prop:VarInequalityMLandRidge} the level sets of the ridge regression estimate are smaller than that of the maximum likelihood one.
+The former thus varies less. \end{example}

-\begin{contexample}\textbf{\ref{example.orthoronormalDesign}} \textit{Orthonormal design matrix (continued)} \\ Assume the design matrix $\mathbf{X}$ is orthonormal.
-Then, $\mbox{Var}[ \hat{\bbeta} ] = \sigma^2 \mathbf{I}_{p \times p}$ and
+\begin{contexample}\textbf{\ref{example.orthoronormalDesign}} \textit{(Orthonormal design matrix, continued)} \\ Assume the design matrix $\mathbf{X}$ is orthonormal.
+Then, $\mbox{Var} ( \hat{\bbeta} ) = \sigma^2 \mathbf{I}_{pp}$ and

 As the penalty parameter $\lambda$ is non-negative the former exceeds the latter.
-In particular, this expression vanishes as $\lambda \rightarrow \infty$. \end{contexample}
+In particular, the expression after the utmost right equality sign vanishes as $\lambda \rightarrow \infty$. \end{contexample}